Retinpkumar/Agricultural-N2O-Predictor-App/README.md

 </div>
 As you can see, "NH<sub>4</sub>" (ie, Ammonium content in the top 25cm soil layer) contributes the most in predicting the amount of Nitrous Oxide flux released.

 ###### The "Red" points indicate positive contributions by the features towards the output prediction, whereas the "Blue" points indicate their negative contributions.
+Also, right side indicates positive impact and vice-versa.
 <hr>
 <h3 align=center> To run the app in your local system </h3>